-This has happened to the entire earth on more than one occasion, especially in the more recent seasons.
+The entire Earth has been conquered on more than one occasion, especially in later seasons.
 The Daleks, Cybermen and The Master have all pulled it off, with different levels of success, with The Master arguably coming out on top.

 In season 7 of Buffy the Vampire Slayer, Buffy's home becomes a literal base for their Super Hero team, complete a The Mole (The First, impersonating one of the Potentials), multiple sieges and examples of set trashing, until the end of the season, which climaxes with the ultimate Trash the Set.

 This is also what Adam did to The Initiative in season 4.

 Played with using the Watchers' Council—-their headquarters are attacked right as Quentin Travers is announcing their plans to go to Sunnydale and help Buffy fight the First.